muyangren907/flask_tg/readthedocs/quick-references/objects-reference.rst

 File
 ====

-The `File <telethon.tl.custom.file.File>` type is a wrapper object returned by `Message.file <telethon.tl.custom.message.Message.file>`, and you can use it to easily access a document's attributes, such as its name, bot-API style file ID, etc.
+The `File <wuyusile.tl.custom.file.File>` type is a wrapper object returned by `Message.file <wuyusile.tl.custom.message.Message.file>`, and you can use it to easily access a document's attributes, such as its name, bot-API style file ID, etc.

-.. currentmodule:: telethon.tl.custom.file.File
+.. currentmodule:: wuyusile.tl.custom.file.File

 .. autosummary::
     :nosignatures: